AirborneKiwi/colormap_geo_plotter/README.md

         Default "Please add a title to the colorbar!".
 The title for the colorbar.

     -T <yourtitle>, --figure_title <yourtitle>
         Optional.
-The title of the whole figure
+The title of the whole figure.
+Might be ignored, if you only have a single (sub)plot!

     -t <yourtitle>, --title <yourtitle>
         Optional.
 The title or titles for each subplot/axis.
 Can be a semicolon-separated list of titles: